Share:

 If there is more than one person in a class, the declaration shall be made by majority vote, but only if there are good faith efforts to have all members of the class participate.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our estate planning lawyers are well versed at creating advance directives.
-We can help you decide whether a living will is right for you.
+Our experienced advance directive lawyers are well versed at estate planning and can analyze your situation and advise you of your options regarding your advance directive, also known as a living will, to ensure your end-of-life care is carried out according to your preferences.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 Louisiana advance directives - living wills - Gretna Estate Planning Attorneys